 Step 2.
 Register for and Pass the Praxis Speech-Language Pathology Examination

-The State of Illinois requires that you pass that national SLP exam before you can begin your Required Professional Experience.
+Unlike most states, Illinois requires that you pass the national SLP exam before you can begin your Required Professional Experience.

 You’ll be taking the SLP exam administered by Praxis.
 Your first step will be to register for the exam by phone, mail, or online.
 See the registration page for instructions.
-There are test centers in Carbondale, Champaign, Chicago, Decatur, Deerfield, Joliet, Lombard, Peoria, and Sycamore.
+Test centers can be found around the state, typically on college campuses, or you can opt for an online test in the comfort of your own home, supervised by a remote proctor.

 - Foundations and Professional Practice – 1/3 of the exam